bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 * The skill of identifying the target group and the needs of them or problem needs to be solved in the market place.
   &nbsp;
 * The skill of utilizing appropriate tools to design the overall plan.
 Using Trello to depict and track our tasks, arrange proper time management for each task and prioritize tasks in order.
-Using Balsamiq Wireframes app to design different viewport wireframes for the front end page design.
+Using Balsamiq wireframe app to design different viewport wireframes for the front end page design.
 Using graph drawing software to design sitemap and ERD(Entity Relationship Diagram).
   &nbsp;
 * Communication skill is needed when I need to represent the idea of may app to class with slide deck.
 Also, I need to communicate with my educator for all the issues relates to my project.
   &nbsp;
-* Searching skill is very useful when I need help or want to dive into specific content in coding. [stackoverflow](https://stackoverflow.com/）is my frequent visited forum when doing my project.
+* Searching skill is very useful when I need help or want to dive into specific content in coding. [stackoverflow](https://stackoverflow.com/)is my frequent visited forum when doing my project.
   &nbsp;
 * Utilizing GitHub to host the project repository and manger my project  with proper version control commands.
   &nbsp;